PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

 You can see the challenge we have just created doesn't show up.
 Let's modify that request slightly.
-Since we're using eligibility criteria to categorise challenges rather than to group players the client is going to own what the eligibility for the request is:
+Since we're using eligibility criteria to categorise challenges rather than to group players, the client is going to own what the eligibility for the request is:

 ```
 {